Constant Dangbégnon has more than 27 years of development experience, working in eight West African countries.

-Since 2019, Dangbégnon has served as the Chief of Party of the Local Government Approach to the Agricultural Market phase 2 programme (ACMA2) in Benin.
-Previously, he was the Deputy Project Leader and Technical Coordinator of the initial project from 2013 to February 2019.
-He provides strong leadership to guide the implementation of the project, which empowers value chain actors to increase sales through the promotion of trade in Benin and cross-border trade with Nigeria.
+Dangbégnon is the Chief of Party of the Local Government Approach to the Agricultural Market Phase 3 (ACMA3) program in Benin, a program he has led since its second iteration in 2019.
+Previously, he served as deputy project director and technical coordinator of the first project from 2013 to February 2019.
+He provides strong leadership to guide the implementation of the project, which empowers value chain actors to increase their sales by promoting trade in Benin and cross-border trade with Nigeria.

-Dangbégnon joined IFDC’s Africa Division in June 1999 as a socio-economist, extension specialist in the Input Accessibility Program.
-He provided technical support to partners from National Research and Extension Systems and development experts in the implementation of soil fertility management projects.
-He also served as social scientist in IFDC’s natural resource management program, a project of the Sub-Saharan Africa Challenge Program in northern Nigeria, and developed innovation platforms to improve land productivity and farmers’ access to markets.
-Prior to his work at IFDC, he worked in Benin-Netherlands-Israel Inter-Universities Cooperation Projects at the University of Abomey-Calavi in Benin.
+Dangbégnon joined IFDC’s Africa Division in June 1999 as a socioeconomist and extension specialist in the Input Accessibility Program.
+He provided technical assistance to national research and extension system partners and development specialists in the implementation of soil fertility management projects.
+He also served as a social scientist in IFDC’s Natural Resource Management Program, a Sub-Saharan Africa Challenge Program project in northern Nigeria, developing innovation platforms to improve land productivity and farmers’ access to markets.
+Prior to IFDC, he worked on Benin-Netherlands-Israel inter-university cooperation projects at the University of Abomey-Calavi in Benin.